 - Call Back: Much like in "Road to Rhode Island", Stewie attempts to sneak on board a plane.
 This time, he is successful in sneaking aboard, yet not on the right flight.

-- Fan Disillusionment: Once Stewie realizes the truth about "Jolly Farm", he denounces the show.
+- Fan Disillusionment: Once Stewie realizes the truth about "Jolly Farm", he denounces the show (though he would later love the Americanized version of it).

 "The Stewie who loved Jolly Farm is dead!"